-The Election Procedures shall specify the process for verifying and counting all verified ballots.
+The Election Procedures shall specify the process for verifying and counting all ballots.
 At a minimum, the Election Procedures must:

-- 1.Require that the Third Party Election Administrator will be responsible for tabulating the ballots and announcing the unofficial results on election day. - 2.
-Require that the Third Party Election Administrator verify all Provisional and Vote-By-Mail ballots for inclusion in the Final Official Certified Canvass of the votes. - 3.
-Specify the deadline for completion of the Final Official Certified Canvass including at polls ballots, Provisional ballots, and Vote-By-Mail ballots if applicable, provided that the deadline cannot be less than 7 days or greater than 14 days after the election. - 4.
-Identify the location, dates, and time that the election day and Final Official Certified Canvass of ballots will occur. - 5.
-Require that the election day and Final Official Certified Canvass activities be open to the public for observation, provided that the observers must not interfere with or attempt to influence the vote tabulation in any way. - 6.
-Require the Third Party Election Administrator to submit the Final Official Certified Canvass to DONE within 3 days of completion. - 7.
-Require that the final election results be ratified and announced by DONE within 3 days of receipt of the election results from the Third Party Election Administrator. - 8.
-Identify the process for notifying candidates and stakeholders of the election results within 5 days of DONE ratifying and announcing the results.
+1.Require that the Third Party Election Administrator will be responsible for tabulating the ballots and announcing the unofficial results on election day.

+2. Require that the Third Party Election Administrator verify all Provisional and Vote-By-Mail ballots for inclusion in the Final Official Certified Canvass of the votes.

+3. Specify the deadline for completion of the Final Official Certified Canvass including at polls ballots, Provisional ballots, and Vote-By-Mail ballots if applicable, provided that the deadline cannot be less than 7 days or greater than 14 days after the election.
-All election results must be forwarded to DONE for approval/ratification and official announcement.

-CHAPTER XIV.
+4. Identify the location, dates, and time that the election day and Final Official Certified Canvass of ballots will occur.

+5. Require that the election day and Final Official Certified Canvass activities be open to the public for observation, provided that the observers must not interfere with or attempt to influence the vote tabulation in any way.

+6. Specify the process for resolving tie-votes.
+An acceptable option will be the drawing of straws or equivalent process to determine which candidate will be seated.

+7. Require the Third Party Election Administrator to submit the Final Official Certified Canvass to DONE within 3 days of completion.

+8. Require that the final election results be ratified and announced by DONE within 3 days of receipt of the election results from the Third Party Election Administrator.

+9. Identify the process for notifying candidates and stakeholders of the election results within 5 days of DONE ratifying and announcing the results.